infinum/dotnet-handbook/Api/REST.md

-We follow RESTFUL conventions in order to have consistency in the communication between clients and servers.
+We follow RESTFUL conventions to have consistency in the communication between clients and servers.
 We are always using JSON as a standard request and response format.

 Here are some guidelines for the best practices.